NaClSSS/NVB/README.md

 1. Abstract the interface representation model, which summarizes the data processing and interaction processes of the interface as a flow chart
 2. Encapsulate the process of obtaining commonly used data for neural network visualization, such as network activation, gradients, and connections

+# Some additional explanations:

+1. Composite view: By overlapping some existing views, part of a composite view can be generated.
+2. Multiple models: If data from multiple models is needed, simply create multiple builders.
+Finally, calling the run method of one of the builders can generate the interface.
+3. Other transformations: Other transformations like TSNE can also be added to the relationship tree (participating in dynamic response after modifying the data). by using `data.apply_transform(OtherTransform(tsne))`.
+If the TSNE transformation does not need to record relationships, it can be used directly with `tsne(data)`.

 Further explanations, detailed instructions, user manuals, and API documents will be provided in the future.